 Maintaining a roux ratio of 1 part fat to 1 part flour by weight will make for a successful sauce, gravy, or soup.

 For a roux you simply need equal parts fat and flour.
-We are using butter for this recipe but you can also use bacon grease or cooking oil.
+I use butter for this recipe but you can also use bacon grease or cooking oil.

 For a White Roux